michael-wambua/Portfolio/Readme.md

    - Drag and drop your project folder to Netlify's upload area or connect your GitHub repository
    - Your site will be deployed with a Netlify subdomain

-3. **Vercel:**
-   - Sign up for Vercel
-   - Connect your GitHub repository
-   - Follow the setup instructions
-   - Your site will be deployed with automatic updates on each push

 ## Setup and Installation